 We actually decided to zest the lemons first (with our trusty Microplane, gotta have one!), and then combine the zest with the juice before freezing.
 This creates little zesty lemon ice cubes of goodness.
 Trust me, you want in on this!

 Here is more about freezing lemons from SchneiderPeeps.
 I especially love her idea of just putting whole lemons in the freezer.
-It doesn’t get any more simple than that!
+Preserving citrus doesn’t get any more simple than that!

-Although I haven’t tried this yet, dehydrating citrus slices (this is my favorite dehydrator) would be next on my list.
+Although I haven’t tried this yet, trying to preserve citrus slices in the dehydrator (this is my favorite dehydrator) would be next on my list.
 They will last forever and can be rehydrated in a glass of water or tea (you know, to keep the scurvy away), or ground up and added to sugar or spice blends.
 Not only that, but they have a gorgeous transparency that is pretty to look at.
 Here are a couple of posts on dehydrating citrus:

 - All About Lemons (Dehydrating) from SchneiderPeeps